 - Usually no song sections, but repetition of the same melody.

-- Melodies feel like “stream of consciousness” type of run on sentences, not call and response.
+- Melodies feel like a “stream of consciousness” type of run-on sentences, not call and response.

 - Scales: we use scales not in limiting terms of major and minor, but think of each scale as having its own characteristic color and mood.
 There are more different mood gradations beyond just happy (major) and sad (minor).